Trafigura, Ormet in JV to buy aluminum assets

 | NEW YORK/GENEVA

-NEW YORK/GENEVA Trafigura TRAFGF.UL and U.S. aluminum producer Ormet Corp ORMT.PK have formed a joint venture to buy bauxite, alumina and aluminum projects, they said on Thursday, as the Swiss trading house builds a physical presence in the aluminum market.
+NEW YORK/GENEVA Trafigura TRAFGF.UL and U.S. aluminum producer Ormet Corp ORMT.PK have formed a joint venture to buy bauxite, alumina and aluminum projects, they said on Thursday, as the Swiss trading house looks to build its physical presence in the aluminum market.

 Trading houses like Trafigura and rival Vitol, traditionally the middle men on global sales, are looking to acquire physical assets like aluminum smelters as trading profits shrink and stricter derivatives regulations loom.

-Any future acquisitions would also cement Trafigura's position in the 40 million metric ton per year aluminum market, which is dominated by Glencore (GLEN.L) and large producers Alcoa (AA.N), Rio Tinto Alcan (RIO.AX)(RIO.L) and United Co Rusal (0486.HK)RUA.PA.
+Any future acquisitions would also cement Trafigura's position in the 40 million tonne per year aluminum market, which is dominated by Glencore (GLEN.L) and large producers Alcoa (AA.N), Rio Tinto Alcan (RIO.AX)(RIO.L) and United Co Rusal (0486.HK)RUA.PA.

-For its part, Ormet, a small producer in the global market with capacity to produce about 250,000 metric tons of aluminum a year, has secured a partner with deep pockets to expand as the majors have put high-cost, underperforming assets under review.
+For its part, Ormet, a small producer in the global market with capacity to produce about 250,000 tonnes of aluminum a year, has secured a partner with deep pockets to expand as the majors have put high-cost, underperforming assets under review.

 "We've agreed this venture at a crucial time for the global aluminum industry.
 Although this sector continues to grow, some of its major players are divesting non-core assets," Trafigura director Simon Collins said in a statement.